Uncovering The Link Between Sleep Deprivation And Addiction: A How-To Guide For Achieving A Healthy Sleep Pattern

 It’s a safe assumption that most who have dealt with a substance use disorder (SUD) have experienced sleep issues at some point or another.
 Substances like drugs and alcohol can have a major impact on your body even when they aren’t actually in your system anymore; even if you’re in recovery, their effects could still be hindering your sleep.

-This guide aims to help you reclaim your sleep — and your peace of mind — while maintaining your sobriety.
-It will help you understand the connection between addiction and sleep deprivation, as well as techniques you can employ whether or not you’re still currently using.
 Remember to always consult a doctor before making any major changes to your health regimen, and never take any medication without medical guidance.

 To best treat your symptoms, you must first understand how substance use affects your body and its ability to rest.
 No matter the stage of drug use you’re at — whether you use regularly, are in withdrawal from a substance, or are undergoing treatment and no longer use at all — your addiction could have more to do with your restlessness than you realize.

 For example, alcohol is a common perpetrator against sleep despite common belief.
 Although many people drink alcohol as a way to unwind, it ultimately ends up working against you.
 As the relaxing effects wear off, it prevents you from falling into deep REM (rapid eye movement) sleep and getting fully rested.
 It can even increase the number of times you wake up throughout the night.